 The Historically Underutilized Business Zones (HUBZone) program, offered by the Small Business Administration, helps small businesses in low-income areas gain access to federal contracting opportunities.
 A company’s HUBZone certification is dependent on several key factors mostly concerning where a company and it's employees are located.
 The HUBZone Map provides an easy way to determine if your home or office are in qualified zones.
-We we're tasked with re-designing the map to modernize it and make it easier for small-business owners to use.
+We modernized the map to make it easier for small-business owners to use.

 The expectations for mapping applications are extremely high given consumer products such as Google Maps.
 Creating an experience for HUBZone participants and potential participants, we wanted to match these expectations.